-Bad Blood is the history of Elizabeth Holmes and her health-tech startup Theranos.
+Bad Blood is the history of Elizabeth Holmes and how she deceived and manipulated the world with her health-tech startup Theranos.

 Bad Blood is a fascinating story of intrigue, bullying, power and, most likely, what happens when a sociopath ends up at the helm of a company.